csm-kb/csm-kb/README.md

 <summary><h4>🌆 Night Portfolio</h4></summary>

 **Projects**
-- _HoloJam_ - host of the premier Hololive Fan Game Jam, working together with fellow creatives (animators, artists, musicians) to produce exciting teasers and showcases for fellow developers' novel game experiences and experiments!
+- _HoloJam_ - host of the premier Hololive Fan Game Jam.
+As director + producer, I pull together fellow creatives (animators, artists, musicians) to produce exciting teasers, trailers, and showcases for fellow developers' games and experiments to share with the broader community!
-- _Ship AI_ - a local gaming assistant powered by ASR with customizable personality and voice commands for key macros; coming soon!
+- _Ship AI_ - a local gaming assistant powered by ASR with customizable personality and voice commands for key macros.

 **Websites / Web Apps**
 - _Midori_ - my own implementation of a chat platform like _Discord_, written with Golang, Next.js, and Electron.